arendjantetteroo/guzzle-asana/README.md

 ## Features

-* Version 1.0 API with API Key authentication
+* Complete version 1.0 API with API Key authentication

+## Todo

+- [x] Complete the service description
+- [x] Add some more examples
+- [ ] Add tests
+- [ ] Add some Response models
+- [ ] Add an oauth2 example for asana connect

 ## Usage